wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 47 After which they fled from the land into their strong ships , that were in the haven of Pensacola.

-48 And Jackson , having accomplished his purpose , .returned with his army , in triumph , to the city of New Orleans , on the second day of the twelfth month.
+48 And Jackson , having accomplished his purpose , returned with his army , in triumph , to the city of New Orleans , on the second day of the twelfth month.

 CHAP.
 L.